 New Zealand’s second largest wine region, sunny Hawke’s Bay has been an abundant source of fine wine since 1851; it’s well-established wine tourism trail also showcases the region’s art deco architecture (mainly in Napier city) and artisan producers.

 Over a quarter of a century ago, Ngatarawa Wines put its roots down into the free-draining red metal soils of Hawke's Bay's Bridge Pa Triangle west of Hastings.
-Like earlier generations of his family, the wine venture's founders Alwyn Corban, was showing a pioneering mindset.
+Like earlier generations of his family, the wine venture's founder Alwyn Corban, was showing a pioneering mindset.
 Establishing the winery and vineyard in Ngatarawa Road, he has spearheaded the development of the western plains as this region's most significant winegrowing area.

 Hawke’s Bay’s benign climate and high sunshine have long-established the region as ideal for fruit-growing.
 Vines were first planted in 1851 by Marist missionaries (their legacy is Taradale’s historic Mission Winery) and Hawke’s Bay enjoys a significant international reputation for producing some of the country’s best wines, red and white.